ojilles/jilles.net/_posts/2011-07-26-jilles-uses-this.md

 * A 2009 model Mac mini which is always on and provides all the media in my apartment.
 Since I live abroad I don't watch any of the local broadcasters I rely on this to provide some entertainment.
-In addition this also brings some non-networked disks onto my TimeCapsule powered network.
+In addition this also brings some non-networked disks onto my Time Capsule powered network.
 * I gave my old (1st edition) MacBook Air to my girlfriend, but will still pick it up if I need to write somewhere else in my apartment, away from the iMac (like right now).
 Actively looking for an excuse to buy one of the new MacBook